-The QuicksilverOne card will also provide you with a higher credit line after you make your first 5 monthly payments on time.
+When using the QuicksilverOne card, Capital One may automatically consider you for a higher credit line after six months.
 A nice feature, because cards meant for average credit typically come with low credit limits.

 So the Capital One card is very similar to the Deserve Classic, but with 1.5% cash back rewards for every purchase.
 It will also be harder to get because it requires a credit history, though.
 The Deserve Classic doesn’t require a credit history, and will check more than the usual factors when you apply.